c-j-bates/scaling-models-of-vwm-to-natural-images/README.md

 To fit TCC models for different DNN architectures on human responses in Scene Wheels dataset and save results to file:

-python TCC_modeling.py --model-classes vgg19 clip_RN50 clip_ViT-B16 --scene-wheels-summary
+`python TCC_modeling.py --model-classes rgb pixels vgg19 clip_RN50 clip_ViT-B16 --scene-wheels-summary`

 Code can be tested on the 'rgb' baseline model, which is less resource-intensive:

-python TCC_modeling.py --model-classes rgb --scene-wheels-summary
+`python TCC_modeling.py --model-classes rgb --scene-wheels-summary`

 To produce the DNN comparison scatter plot:

-python TCC_modeling.py --model-classes vgg19 clip_RN50 clip_ViT-B16 --arch-comparison
+`python TCC_modeling.py --arch-comparison`

+(The set of models to be compared is hard-coded in the dnn_arch_comparison function.
+These need to be run beforehand using the commands above using the --scene-wheels-summary flag.)

-To do the same but on VWM datasets:
+To fit models on VWM datasets, do:

 `python TCC_modeling.py --model-classes vgg19 clip_RN50 clip_ViT-B16 --taylor-bays`
 `python TCC_modeling.py --model-classes vgg19 clip_RN50 clip_ViT-B16 --brady-alvarez`